-Teagasc is committed to provide equal access to all learners.
-If any learner feels that they have not been treated equitably they have the right to raise concerns with Serena Gibbons or lodge a complaint without fear of victimisation through the recognised complaint procedures under the Teagasc Customer Charter.
+Teagasc is committed to providing equal access to all learners.
+If any learner feels that they have not been treated equitably they have the right to raise concerns with a designated local person or lodge a complaint without fear of victimisation through the recognised complaint procedures under the Teagasc Customer Charter.
 See Section 5.1 below.